Lips Together, Teeth Apart: Production history

 A limited revival was scheduled to open on Broadway on April 29, 2010, at the American Airlines Theatre, through June 20, 2010.
 Produced by Roundabout Theatre Company and directed by Joe Mantello, the revival was to star Megan Mullally, Lili Taylor, David Wilson Barnes, and Patton Oswalt (in his Broadway debut).
-On March 24, 2010, Mullally left the production two weeks into rehearsals when Mantello denied her request that Oswalt be replaced due to his lack of stage experience.
+On March 24, 2010, Mullally left the production two weeks into rehearsals after creative differences with Mantello.
 The revival was postponed on March 25, 2010, with artistic director Todd Haimes stating that "they could not find a way to maintain the production schedule under these circumstances"; the production was canceled soon afterwards.

 Lips Together, Teeth Apart was produced in 1993 by the Oregon Shakespeare Festival, Ashland, Oregon, and also by the OSF in Portland, Oregon.

 Background

 There was some controversy about the meaning of the title, which was never clearly defined for the public.
 The phrase is a suggested mantra dentists use to encourage patients who suffer from stress-induced clenching of the teeth and jaws to lessen the harmful effects.
 However, reviewer Anita Gates in The New York Times wrote that "the theme of the weekend is mortality (the insect-electrocuting device hangs somewhere on the line between metaphor and parallel), as well as isolation and the exhausting but occasionally fulfilling pursuit of happiness."

 In a discussion of the play with the original cast, Kurtz said "The play is at least in part about our responsibility...
 Specifically the responsibility of heterosexuals to reach out to the gay community in this time of AIDS, to not just turn a blind eye to the situation.
 But more universally, the play is about whether you can just watch somebody in trouble and think there isn't anything you can do.
 You can at least try."

 McNally said that he wrote Lips Together, Teeth Apart for Lane, Heald and Baranski, as well for as Kathy Bates.
 When Bates was unable to appear in the new play, Kurtz, a newcomer to the McNally repertory, was offered the role.